Pace- of-Play Policy

 Pace of Play Penalties

 All players in a group which finishes 20 or more minutes behind the preceding group will be subject to a $15 fine to be taken from their account.
-Each player in the group will also be given a two-point assessment on their POP record.
+Each player in the group is subject to a two-point assessment on their POP record.

-All players in a group which finishes 16-19 minutes behind the preceding group will be given a one-point assessment on their POP record.
+All players in a group which finishes 16-19 minutes behind the preceding group will be subject to a one-point assessment on their POP record.

 A player who accumulates a total of three or more points in their most recent five rounds will be subject to further penalties from the POP committee.
 These penalties can include further monetary fines, tee times restricted to the later times of a tournament, tournament suspension, and other penalties to be determined by the POP committee.